thegamecracks/berconpy/docs/source/intro.rst

     The RCON IP address, port, and password can be found in your server's ``BEServer.cfg`` / ``BEServer_x64.cfg``.

-1. ``client = rcon.AsyncRCONClient()`` creates the client instance,
+1. ``client = rcon.AsyncRCONClient()`` creates the client instance.
-   which doesn't require any arguments.
+   No arguments are necessary, but you can set up event listeners on the client before beginning any connection which will be demonstrated afterwards.

-2. ``async with client.connect(IP_ADDR, PORT, PASSWORD):`` attempts to connect and log into the RCON server. :py:meth:`~berconpy.AsyncRCONClient.connect()` is (and can only be) used as an asynchronous context manager so the client can disconnect if necessary and clean up afterwards.
+2. ``async with client.connect(IP_ADDR, PORT, PASSWORD)`` attempts to connect and log into the RCON server.
+The context manager also keeps the connection alive until you exit it, or an error occurs.

-3. ``response = await client.send_command('players')`` requests what
+3. ``response = await client.send_command('players')`` requests the
-   players are currently connected to the server and waits for a response.
+   players currently connected to the server and returns a string.

-:py:meth:`~berconpy.AsyncRCONClient.send_command()` provides a low-level method for sending commands but there are some that are already implemented in the client such as :py:meth:`~berconpy.AsyncRCONClient.whisper()` and :py:meth:`~berconpy.AsyncRCONClient.fetch_players()`.
+:py:meth:`~berconpy.AsyncRCONClient.send_command()` provides a low-level method for sending commands.
+Certain commands are already available as methods, like :py:meth:`~berconpy.AsyncRCONClient.fetch_players()` and :py:meth:`~berconpy.AsyncRCONClient.whisper()`.
-The `BattlEye documentation`_ describes other server-side commands that can be sent with ``send_command()``.
+The `BattlEye documentation`_ describes server-side commands that can be sent with ``send_command()``.

 Event listeners
 ^^^^^^^^^^^^^^^

-To handle messages sent by the server in real-time, there are several events you can listen to.
-Here's how to handle in-game messages from players:
+There are several events you can listen to handle messages sent by the server in real-time.
+Below is an example of displaying in-game messages from players:

 .. code:: python